sbroenne/plugin.video.nhkworldtv/readme.md

 ## Bugs & Issues

 If you find a bug, or want to fix something directly, that would be awesome!
 Just use github and open an issue!

+## Origins

+Originally it started as a fork of **Misty's** [Best Of NHK plug-in](https://forum.kodi.tv/showthread.php?tid=196657) but shares almost zero code with it nowadays.
+His plug-in also provides addtional content like NHK on Youtube - check it out - it is worth it!

+**Thank you Misty, awesome work!**